efratbyy/MARKET_BH/server/README.md

   DELETE /api/products/delete-product
 ```

-- You will need to provide the product barcode to get an answer from this api
+- You will need to provide the product barcode to get an response from this api
-- You will need to provide a token to get an answer from this api
+- You will need to provide a token to get an response from this api
 - You must be an admin user in order to delete the product

 #### API for updating a product inventory